SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Any filter element contains a set of filter primitives as its children.
 A filter  primitive performs a single fundamental graphical operation on one or more inputs, producing a graphical result.
-Filter primitives are distinct SVG elements which all start with the `<fe` prefix.
+Filter primitives are distinct SVG elements which all start with the `‹fe` prefix.

 ######## IO